2019 Towson Tigers football team

 The 2019 Towson Tigers football team represented Towson University in the 2019 NCAA Division I FCS football season.
 They were led by eleventh-year head coach Rob Ambrose and played their home games at Johnny Unitas Stadium.
 They were a member of the Colonial Athletic Association.
 They finished the season 7–5, 4–4 in CAA play to finish in a four-way tie for fifth place.

-Previous season

-The Tigers finished the 2018 season 7–5, 5–3 in CAA play to finish in a three-way tie for third place.
-They received an at-large bid to the FCS Playoffs where they lost in the first round to Duquesne.

 Preseason

 CAA poll

 In the CAA preseason poll released on July 23, 2019, the Tigers were predicted to finish in second place.

 Preseason All–CAA team

 The Tigers had five players selected to the preseason all-CAA team.